kelv1nq1an/ImageChooserDialogDemo/README.md

         // you can get the bitmap of what the camera take directly.
         // when this been called, dialog would not be dismissed because
         // the photo would show in dialog for user to choose.
+        // you can mannuly call imageChooserDialog.dismiss() to dismiss the dialog.
     }
 }